 The transformation of weapons into plowshares has meaningful connections to gun violence.
-In the reading of the passage offered here, guns used in hunting could be affirmed and would go hand in hand with the cessation of guns used for violent ends.
-Guns used, in design or purpose, to harm, kill, and destroy others are not weapons transformed.
+In the reading of the passage offered here, guns used, in design or purpose, to harm, kill, and destroy others are not weapons transformed.
 Suicide and domestic violence provide two windows on the holistic transformation that is needed in facing gun violence.